-In respect of the loss of agricultural land, Officers consider that in the absence of definitive evidence that the land is not poorer quality land, it should be considered to fall within the B&MV category and, therefore, there would be adverse economic and environmental impacts resulting from this development.
+In respect of the loss of agricultural land, it is not contested that this land falls within the B&MV category and, therefore, there would be adverse economic and environmental impacts resulting.
 With most of the land within the district being classified as 2, 3a and 3b, and with very little land in the lower categories, it is not considered that the loss of this parcel of land either on its own, or considered cumulatively with the 4 other sites that have been put forwards for development in Thurston, will have a significantly negative impact on agriculture and specifically food production, or on the local economy.
-This needs be balanced against the benefits brought by the development, which includes the delivery of a mix of housing (including affordable housing), open space, the contributions to the new school and to the highway improvements.
+This needs to be balanced against the benefits brought by the development, which includes the delivery of a mix of housing (including affordable housing), open space, the provision of land to the Community Collage and a new Primary School site and contributions to highways improvements.